EchterAlsFake/Porn_Fetch/README.md

 bash install.sh
 ```

+> [!CAUTION]
+> macOS support is experimental and not tested on real certified Apple Hardware...

+**Please Read:**
+<br>The created file will be a `.app` file.
+You cannot usually run it as you would, because it doesn't work for some reason...
+Instead you need to go inside the `.app` package using a Terminal and run the main file in it.

+You can do that with something like `./<the_app_package.app/Contents/MacOS/main`

+At the moment, this is unfortunately the only way how I can support macOS.
+I will try to make this easier in the future, but it
+doesn't depend on me.

 ## 📱 Android
 The Android app is the exact same as the desktop app.
 Thanks to Qt's Android developing Guide, you'll be able to simply